anjrew/angular-schematics-playground/README.md

 To see some examples of Angular schematics install @schematics/angular and check in node_modules npm i @schematics/angular

+For a great example on how to use Schematics see this page: https://github.com/BottleRocketStudios/ng-momentum/blob/master/src/scaffold/index.ts#L217-L219

 ### Testing

 To test locally, install `@angular-devkit/schematics-cli` globally and use the `schematics` command line tool.
 That tool acts the same as the `generate` command of the Angular CLI, but also has a debug mode.